Text Link

 Have Questions? | 866-293-0041

-However, it is best to seek help from professionals who specialize in eating disorders to address underlying psychological issues driving the disordered eating behaviors, as well as treat the physical complications.
+It's generally best to turn to medical professionals who specialize in eating disorders, to ensure all the underlying psychological issues driving the disorder are attended to, as well as the physical symptoms.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.